cjimti/mk/_posts/2018-06-15-golang-reverse-proxy.md

 wget https://raw.githubusercontent.com/txn2/n2proxy/master/cfg.yml
 ```

-I'll be focusing on three main sections of the configuration. **postBan** for nullifying post all data when the system discovers a match, **urlBan** rewrites the path to "/" when the system discovers a match, and **postFilter** uses the powerful and fast [go templates] for modifying post data when the system discovers a match. **postFilter** uses [sprig] with [go templates] to provide over 70 template functions in additional to built-in functions. **postFilter** allows you to make nearly any type of mutation to HTTP post body data, all in the confines of a configuration file.
+I'll be focusing on three main sections of the configuration. **postBan** for nullifying all post data when the system discovers a match, **urlBan** rewrites the path to "/" (slash) when the system discovers a match, and **postFilter** uses the powerful and fast [go templates] for modifying post data in-line when the system discovers a match. **postFilter** uses [sprig] with [go templates] to provide over 70 template functions in additional to built-in functions. **postFilter** allows you to make nearly any type of mutation to HTTP post body data, all in the confines of a configuration file.

 **Sample Configuration**
 <script src="https://gist.github.com/cjimti/e664ad48b7f356f9d5b6e66117d6b9ab.js"></script>

 Unfortunately **postBan** and **urlBan** might look like alien code, or someone punched their keyboard, however [regular expressions] are an implementation of highly efficient search patterns common to most programming languages.
 The example set is taken primarily from K. K. Mookhey, and Nilesh Burghate's 2004 article, [Detection of SQL Injection and Cross-site Scripting Attacks].
 This list is far from inclusive but get the point across.

 Harmful post data and URLs can damage many legacy systems (and even Wordpress and Drupal sites that lack their monthly updates).
-Since we are a proxy we exist outside the application layer, there is not much we can do elegantly, but then again an elegant response is not entirely necessary when dealing with an attack.
+Since [n2proxy] is a proxy, it exists outside the application layer, there is not much it can do elegantly for the end-user on that layer, but then again an elegant response is not entirely necessary when dealing with an attacker.

-**postFilter** is the fun section, and if you are interested building API adaptors and translators or rewiring the messages of that closed source [IOT] device so it can post data into some distant web server, this is the section.
-Although the examples show how to shuffle the letters in the word "taco" and uppercase any instance of "good times", with [go templates] and [sprig] you have a considerable number of possibilities.
+**postFilter** is the fun section, and if you are interested building API adaptors and translators, or rewiring the messages of that closed source [IOT] device so it can post data conforming to the interface of some distant web server, this is the section.
+Although the examples show how to shuffle the letters in the word "taco" and uppercase any instance of "good times", with [go templates] and [sprig] you have a clear jumping off point for considerable number of possibilities.

 ## Running [n2proxy]

-I use the command `n2proxy` when working and testing patterns locally, however in production use I prefer using the docker container `docker pull txn2/n2proxy`.
+I use the command line `n2proxy` when working and testing patterns locally, however in production use I prefer using the docker container (`docker pull txn2/n2proxy`).
 See the following examples:

 **Command Version**
 ```bash